Something Wicked This Way Comes (novel): Plot summary

 The novel opens on an overcast October 23.
 Two friends – William "Will" Halloway and Jim Nightshade – both on the verge of their 14th birthdays, encounter a strange lightning rod salesman, Tom Fury.
 He announces that a storm is coming their way.
-The salesman gives Jim a lightning rod because he tells the boys that one of their houses is in danger.
+The salesman tells the boys that one of their houses is in danger and gives Jim a lightning rod.
 Throughout the night, Will and Jim meet up with townsfolk who also sense something in the air.
 Among the townspeople is Will's 54-year-old father, Charles Halloway, who works in the local library.
-Both Mr. Halloway and the boys learn about the carnival that is to start the next day.
+Both Charles and the boys learn about the carnival that is to start the next day.
 Jim and Will are excited that a carnival has come so late in the year, but Charles has a bad feeling about it.

 The boys run out to watch the carnival arrive at three in the morning.
-As the train pulls in, the smoke billows in circles and solidifies as the carnival.
+As the train pulls in, clouds descend and solidify as the canvas of the carnival's tents.
 The boys go the next day to explore the carnival and encounter their 7th grade teacher, Miss Foley, who is dazed after visiting the Mirror Maze.
 Jim insists on coming back that night and Will agrees, but when they bump into the lightning-rod salesman's abandoned bag, they realize that they must stay to learn what happens after dark.
 After investigating all of the rides, they go up to a carousel, which has an out-of-order sign.
 Mr. Cooger suddenly grabs Will and Jim after they climb up on horses and he informs them the merry-go-round is broken.
 Mr. Dark arrives and tells him to put them down.
 He pays attention only to Jim, who is enthralled by what he sees.
 The boys run away and then hide and wait.
 Both witness Mr. Cooger riding backwards on the carousel (as the music plays backwards), and when he steps off, to their shock, he is 12 years old.